ldethanhoffer/ToxPost/README.md

 ├── src
 │     ├── __init__.py         <- turns the directory into a .py module
 │     │
-│     ├── data                <- import the raw data
+│     ├── load.py             <- scripts to load the csv in multiple forms
-│     │   └── make_dataset.py
 │     │
+│     ├── visualize.py        <- scripts to visualize the loaded data
+│     │
-│     ├── features            <- preprocess raw features from the dataset │     │   ├── clean_corpus.py
+│     ├── features            <- scripts to preprocess the raw data │     │   ├── clean_corpus.py
 │     │   ├── shrink_corpus.py
 │     │   ├── embed_corpus.py
 │     │   └── preprocess.py
 │     │
 │     ├── models              <- train models and then use trained models to make predictions
-│     │   ├── predict_model.py
+│         ├── predict_model.py
-│     │   └── train_model.py
+│         └── train_model.py
-│     │
-│     └── visualization       <- create exploratory and results oriented visualizations │      └── visualize.py
 │
 ├── requirements.txt
 │